heyxyz/hey/README.md

 We encourage you to contribute to Lenster!
 Please check out the [Contributing guide](CONTRIBUTING.md) for guidelines about how to proceed.

+## ⭐️ Values

+- **Be the change** - Don't wait for anything, if you want is ship it make sure it's sustainable
+- **Pride in product** - Ask yourself will you use the feature if it's live before making it
+- **Diversity** - We welcome differences, and listen before we speak.
+It proportianly leads to extraordinary results and experiences.

 ## ⚙️ Setup

 ### Using Local Environment